Menu

 Do I need a visa for Afghanistan?

 Yes.
-You must apply for the visa for Afghanistan yourself at the nearest embassy.
-Make sure you start on time, because it takes at least one working week to obtain.
-You need an LOI to apply for the visa, we will send it to you.
+You must apply for a visa for Afghanistan yourself at your nearest embassy.
+Make sure budget enough time, because it takes at least one working week to obtain.
+You will need an LOI to apply for the visa, which we will send you upon booking a tour with us.
+Please remember that your passport must be valid for at least six months before entering each country.

 What is the time zone in Afghanistan?